eiffel-community/eiffel-easy2use/bundles/Cx/README.md

     basedomain name is the basedomainname for the K8S cluster, if using local k8s kluster use ex. mylocalkube.com

-    OBS You need to answer Y twice, first for the Cx bundle installs and then the dependent services from the Eiffel2 bundle!
+    OBS You need to answer Y twice, first for the Cx bundle installs and then the dependent services from the Eiffel bundle!

     Argo already installed if error printput is generated →   Easy2Use: Warning: Could not install additional installs: kubectl create serviceaccount --namespace kube-system argo, See Alt2 below!